Sahara Sparks 2018 + AfriLabs Annual Gathering 2018 is a joint event co-organized by Sahara Sparks and AfriLabs.

 Big Data and Analytics

 Agriculture Data, Climate Data, Communication Data, Transport Data, Financial Data etc are key for the development of any society.
-Helps people to make informed decisions and take strategic actions.
+The data helps people make informed decisions and take strategic actions.
 This year's event is assessing how can we use data in the effort to promote growth and prosperity of the African continent, developing digital innovations and sustainable solutions addressing global challenges.

 Building African Innovation Ecosystems | Partner | AfriLabs